eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 > Always lowercase, never abbreviate:  *the state government, the federal government, the U.S. government*.

-**He, she / his, her**

->Do not presume maleness in constructing a sentence.
-Usually it is possible, and always preferable, to reword the sentence to avoid gender.

->>•	Incorrect:  An employee should have the approval of his/her supervisor.

->>•	Correct: An employee should have the approval of their supervisor.

->>•	Incorrect: His staff assistant.

->>•	Correct: The division’s staff assistant.

 **homepage**

 > The "front" page of a website.